clearlysid/clipocity/README.md

 # Cliporama
 A simple video-sharing platform homepage.
+I made heavy use of both Flexbox and Grid for this one.
+Some very very basic Javascript to make a fade-in-on-page-load effect and to toggle classes for switching light/dark modes.
+Works well across most devices.

 ### Repo Contains
 1. Source Code for the homepage